-The Criminal Justice has been likened to a funnel, with accused parties entering through the large end, but filtering out as the process moves to completion (Meyer & Grant, 2003).
-In reality, a better analogy would be the pendulum; it slices back and forth, separating as does a saw.
+The Criminal Justice has been likened to a funnel, with accused parties entering through the large end but filtering out as the process moves to completion (Meyer & Grant, 2003).
+A better analogy would be the pendulum; it slices back and forth, separating as does a saw.

 At every stage in the criminal justice system, the pendulum swings; from the initial contact with police to the sentencing phase.
 In fact, the pendulum swings from the time a person enters the system until he or she either leaves or remains (Crutchfield, Fernandez, and Martinez, 2010).
 However, to be clear by what is meant by “pendulum” a working definition is in order.

 A pendulum is a device traditionally used in upright clocks to maintain time; it operates by moving in a side-by-side motion, relying on gravity and inertia to maintain the motion, rendering a form of perpetual motion energy.

 This makes a pendulum reliable as an energy source in such applications as time-keeping.
 However, another image some get of a pendulum is derived from horror films of the last few decades; many view this form as historical, but that is a subject of debate.
 In this form, the pendulum is a rounded, sharpened blade that swings and slices through victims strapped beneath.

 In both senses of the word, a pendulum is a fitting symbol of how the criminal justice system works.
 It does not stop for time, marching steadily forward, and always (ideally) slices through to the truth.
 In this respect, the pendulum is a fitting symbol of values for values relate to the contribution of system disparities.

 Clearly, the criminal justice system funnel is an effective symbol for some, but not for all.
 Instead, examine the key pendulums within the criminal justice system.